CCALI/a2jviewer/README.md

 If A2J Guided Interviews® don't successfully upload or delete, make sure the folder permissions allow read and write capability to the `guides` folder, and execute permissions on any php code.

-To find out more about CALI please see our website, [https://www.cali.org/](https://www.cali.org/)
+To find out more about A2J Viewer and Author please see our website, [www.a2jauthor.org ](www.a2jauthor.org )